patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/product-tours.md

 ---
-title: Product tours
+id: Product tours
-section: content
+section: guidelines
-hideTOC: true
-showTitle: true
 ---
 A product tour, also referred to as an "onboarding flow," is a series of dialog boxes or pop-ups that introduce a new tool or a tool redesign to users.